Content Types in SfAvatarView

 DoubleCharacter

-is used for displaying a two-characters text you have set in the InitialsType property.
-If the initials contain one word, it shows the first and last letters of the single string.
-If it contains two or more words, it displays the first letter of the first string and first letter of the last string.
+The DoubleCharacter type is used to display two-character text based on the value set in the InitialsType property.
+If the initials contain one word, it shows the first and last letters.
+If it contains multiple words, it displays the first letter of the first and last string.

 <sfavatar:SfAvatarView ContentType="Initials"